-Office: 314 Schermerhorn Fall Office Hours: TBA
+Office: 314 Schermerhorn

-email: kjt2111@columbia.edu
+Fall Office Hours: will be posted on our Canvas Syllabus page email: kjt2111@columbia.edu

 TA Information

 For most people, learning statistics is not something that is most successfully approached alone!
 You are welcome to attend any office hours (either of the TAs', and/or the instructor's), regardless of your section assignment.
 Please check our Canvas homepage for the most updated list of TA office hours and their locations.
 You are encouraged to request appointments with any of us outside of office hours if you cannot make the scheduled times.